 Ports North continues to work closely with the Great Barrier Reef Marine Park Authority and other environmental agencies, and is a member of the Wet Tropics Healthy Waterways Partnership, the Reef 2020 Advisory Committee and the Local Marine Advisory Committees representing our ports.

-Community engagement is also a vital part of our environmental responsibilities with support for the Ports North Environmental Awards for secondary students through the Business Liaison Association; continued sponsorship of the Crown of Thorns Starfish Removal program; ongoing support to the Turtle Rehabilitation Centre; and in-kind support to events like the Cairns Regional Council's annual EcoFiesta.
+Community engagement is also a vital part of our environmental responsibilities with support for the Ports North Environmental Awards for secondary students through the Business Liaison Association and in-kind support to events like the Cairns Regional Council's annual EcoFiesta.